 - The Art Deco Shophouse facade of Dong Ya Building is pretty iconic.
 Stalwart Tong Ah Eating House nearby makes for a good place to fuel up on local snacks, but those who want something more modern, Potatohead is the place to be.

-- Duxton Road is home to Singapore’s highest HDB flats – The [email protected], which the public can visit its sky bridges on 26th and 50th floors for a small fee
+- Duxton Road is home to Singapore’s highest HDB flats – The Pinnacle@Duxton.
+The public can enjoy the view from its sky bridges on 26th and 50th floors for a small fee.

-The Everton Road area is perhaps a little more Outram than actual Chinatown, but it’s close enough that you can just cross Cantonment Road and walk over to this area that is much quieter and less touristy than downtown Chinatown.
-Lots of lovely shophouses around here to check out.
+Blair Plain is actually a part of Outram and not Chinatown, but it’s close enough that you can just cross Cantonment Road and walk over to this area that is much quieter and less touristy than downtown Chinatown.
+Lots of lovely shophouses around here to check out, and hidden gem cafes and shops in the little lanes.

 - Everton Road